 I spent many days examining each individual drawer of the old card catalog and selecting subject headings to be retained permanently.
 The list includes subjects of local significance for which we know that our holdings are likely to include both a breadth of material as well as rare items.
 This project required some familiarity with the history of Oberlin College.

-However, I also needed to be open to the discovery of significant "patches" of holdings in subject areas he could not have foreseen.
-In order to do this I also examined the card catalog also from the point of view of the physical state of the cards.
+However, I also needed to be open to the discovery of significant "patches" of holdings in subject areas we could not have foreseen.
+In order to do this I examined the card catalog also from the point of view of the physical state of the cards.
 As the image above shows, significant congregations of the oldest pre-1908 full cards proved to be easy to spot since, in profile, the cards showed gaps which contained half cards, and were more browned by acid deterioration and a longer period of human handling.
 These older cards often congregated because the use of the Dewey tables to break down subjects into more specific geographic areas, historical periods, etc. was not applied with much rigor by Root in his early cataloging.
 Short, simple forms of the subject were used without subdivisions and so frequently survived at the beginning of a subject group.
 This enabled me to retrieve the early germ of hundreds of subjects totaling approximately 7% of the total.
 These cards contain a high proportion of early library acquisitions.
 A list of subjects [XLS download] is available and the cards themselves are still available for patrons to browse on request.

 Mary E. Cowles (1910 - 1992)